 It can be super stressful trying to get all of those fall garden tasks done before the snow flies!
 So, I’ve put together a short list of gardening tasks that you should never skip in the fall.
 If you’re short for time, use this as your quick fall garden maintenance checklist.
-Everything else can wait until spring!
+Everything else can wait!

 Is it just me, or does it feel like winter is sneaking up on us again this year?
 Noooo, I’m not ready yet!